But the closer they examine the pieces, the more they realize the Springville, Utah,-based artist is an oil painter who creates hyper-realistic works.

 The painter has taken up to six to seven weeks on one painting.

 "I am getting faster, though," he said with a laugh.
-"I've been able to get smaller works done in one week, which is manageable.

 "It's just when you get to the two-month mark on one piece, you start to wonder how you can make a living doing it," Kramer said.
 "That's when things get a little scary."